brett-k5/predicting-cust-churn-gradient-boosting/README.md

 # 🧠 Customer Churn Prediction with Gradient Boosting

-This project is an end-to-end machine learning pipeline designed to predict customer churn using powerful gradient boosting algorithms.
+This project is a machine learning pipeline designed to predict customer churn using powerful gradient boosting algorithms.
 We leveraged feature engineering, model tuning, cross-validation, and SHAP explainability tools to build a robust and interpretable solution.
 The final model is trained to identify customers likely to churn with high recall and precision.

 ---